documentcloud/documentcloud/app/views/help/help_center_drafts/files/privacy.md

 All of that said, we're doing our best to ensure that private material is and remains private.
 ## DocumentCloud’s Privacy Settings
-When you upload a document, you can decide whether or not you're ready to make it public. **By default, no one but you will be able to see documents you've uploaded to DocumentCloud.** When you're ready to share your documents, you can select them and use the "Edit Access Level" options in the "Edit" menu to make them public.
+When you upload a document, you can decide whether or not you're ready to make it public. **By default, no one but you will be able to see documents you've uploaded to DocumentCloud.** When you're ready to share your documents, you can make them public—here's [LINK] how.

-`[screenshot of editing access level]`

 Use the **"Private to my newsroom"** option to give your colleagues access without making the document public.
 You can also share individual projects with other DocumentCloud users, whether or not they're in your newsroom, using our collaboration tools [LINK].
 ## Who Can Read Notes?